gabriele-mastrapasqua/gabriele-mastrapasqua/README.md

 <h1 align="left">Hi there, I'm Gabriele 👋</h1>
 <p align="left">

 I have been working on backend and frontend technologies for more than 10+ years.
 I currently work as a freelance consultant and I am involved in designing and developing clean and working solutions.
-My greatest expertise is on typescript, react.js and next.js.
+My greatest expertise is on typescript, nodejs, react.js and next.js.
 I like to work on digital products with cross functional teams!

 </p>